Countries using DAB/DMB: South Africa

-Switzerland

-The Federal Office of Communications awarded a radio licence to the Digris AG company for the operation of DAB+ islands throughout Switzerland.

-Today there is one national (with four regional multiplexes for the four different languages) two regional and one local multiplexes, covering the German, French and Italian speaking areas of the country, with a mix of public and commercial services.
-In the middle of October 2012 the standard DAB was switched to the standard DAB+.
-Two to three programs per region will remain on simulcast service DAB/DAB+ until 2015.

-The original four multiplexes are run by the public broadcaster SRG SSR, the first commercial DAB+ multiplex which was launched on 13 October 2009 now broadcasts 14 commercial radio stations in the German-speaking part of Switzerland.
-A second local commercial DAB+ multiplex started in December 2012 in the German-speaking part with six commercial radio- and three public radio stations and a first regional commercial DAB+ multiplex in the French-speaking part will start at the end of 2013.

-Switzerland first launched DAB digital radio services in 1999 when the public broadcaster, SRG SSR went on air.
-Marketing activities started in 2006.

-In November 2016, the stations regulated by public law will have fully migrated from DAB to DAB+, while FM broadcasts are expected to cease in 2024.

 Taiwan (Republic of China)

-The Broadcasting Corporation of China (BCC), a private network with nationwide coverage, operates three FM and three AM channels as well as a digital audio broadcasting system.
+The Broadcasting Corporation of China (BCC), a private company with nationwide coverage, operates three AM and three FM networks as well as a digital audio broadcasting system.
 In July 2010, the Government of the Republic of China announced plans for digital convergence by 2015.
 During the first stage of the program, from 2010 through 2012, a number of bills being formulated and sent to the legislature for review, including a radio and TV broadcast law.
 Taiwan has been a supporter of DAB and DAB+ broadcasting and planned for a full implementation of digital broadcasting (both TV and radio) by 2010.
 Lack of marketing, promotion and consumer awareness has slowed this digital expansion.
 The new laws being developed should set a firm timeline in place for digital conversion of all media and telecoms.
 DAB in Taiwan is solely operated by SuperFM on a trial basis.
 There are seven trial services available including one DMB.

 SuperFM broadcasts multiple foreign language programmes, for example in Vietnamese, Thai and Filipino aimed at foreign nationals living in Taiwan but who are unable to listen to their home nation's radio programmes via analogue radio.